MohanElapolu/Blockchain-Technology-for-Requirement-Traceability-in-Systems-Engineering/README.md

 ## Create and upload artifact
 1. Use the artifact template file to fill the necessary traceability information
-   _Note: If it is your first artifact, it wont have parent artifact and object.
+   -_Note: If it is your first artifact, it wont have parent artifact and object.
 Yes this will be your genesis block._
 3. Upload the artifact through the web app